segmentio/segment-docs/src/unify/linked-profiles/linked-events.md

 ### Schema

 For Linked Events, the sync destination is an internal Segment data store.
-To track the data you've previously sent to Segment, you can view deltas/diffs in tables within a single schema Segment creates called `_segment_reverse_etl`.
+To track the data you send to Segment, you can view deltas/diffs in tables within a single schema Segment creates called `_segment_reverse_etl`.

 You can choose which database within your warehouse this data lives in.

 ### Supported warehouse Destinations

-The table below shows the supported warehouse Destinations and the corresponding steps for each.
-View the Segment docs for your warehouse, then carry out the required steps.
+The table below shows the warehouse Destinations Linked Events supports.
+View the Segment docs for your warehouse, then carry out the corresponding steps.

 | **Table**              |      **Steps**          |
 |------------------------|-------------------------|